apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 ### 3. Data filtering is OP.

 Suppose you need 10 TB of data to train a model.
 Would you rather scrape 10 TB of data, or scrape 1000 TB of data and filter it down to 10 TB.
 Which will make the better model?
-Remember, collecting and processing this data is super cheap.
+Remember, collecting and processing the data is super cheap.

-How exactly you filter this data matters a lot of course.
+How exactly you filter the data matters a lot of course.
 Perhaps more than anything else.
 There are plenty of experiments to be done here.

 This is, as I understand it,
 <a href="https://www.datologyai.com">Datology AI</a>'s entire business model.
 Large scale data filtering is